 The Kosovo authorities have agreed with the EU on modalities of dealing with those serious allegations.
 On 3 August 2015, the Kosovo Assembly adopted Article 162 of the Kosovo Constitution and the Law on Specialist Chambers and Specialist Prosecutor's Office, following the Exchange of Letters between the President of Kosovo and the High Representative of the European Union for Foreign Affairs and Security Policy in 2014.
 The Specialist Chambers are attached to each level of the court system in Kosovo – Basic Court, Court of Appeals, Supreme Court and Constitutional Court.
 They will function according to relevant Kosovo laws as well as customary international law and international human rights law.

 The EU has supported the process from the outset and together with other contributing countries (Canada, Norway, Switzerland, Turkey, and the United States of America) will financially support the work of the court.

 The Specialist Chambers comprises two organs, the Chambers and the Registry.
 The Specialist Prosecutor’s Office is an independent office for the investigation and prosecution of the crimes within the jurisdiction of the Specialist Chambers.
 The Specialist Chambers and the Specialist Prosecutor’s Office are staffed with international judges, prosecutors and officers and have a seat in The Hague, the Netherlands.

 The factsheets below provide more information about some of the important aspects of the KSC work, including the basic information on the Specialist Chambers' Principals and Judges, its structure and mandate as well as more specific information on the Rules of Procedure and Evidence that entered into force on 5 July this year.
-Furthermore, two other factsheets deal with the Defence and the Victims’ Participation before the KSC whereas the factsheet on the Office of the Ombudsperson provides details of the main roles and functions of the Ombudsperson.
+Other factsheets deal with the Defence and the Victims’ Participation before the KSC whereas the factsheet on the Office of the Ombudsperson provides details of the main roles and functions of the Ombudsperson.